ORCID/orcid-openid-examples/boot-orcid-jwt/readme.md

 These tokens are decrypted and/or have their signature checked.
 If valid the user details extracted.
 This is done in a stateless manner, no server side sessions are created.

+Requests made to /login will redirect to the ORCID OAuth authentication endpoint and kickstart the OAuth flow.

 ResourceServerConfig.java
 -------------------------
 Alongside its usual job of defining which paths are protected and how, this class creates a JWT based auth mechanism and injects ORCID specific classes into the normal spring authentication flow.
+Fetches the ORCID certificate to check signatures.

 ORCIDUserAuthenticationConverter.java
 -------------------------------------